nrl-ai/daisykit/docs/pipy-doc.md

-# DaisyKit Python
+# Daisykit Python

 <https://pypi.org/project/daisykit/>

-Deploy AI Systems Yourself (DAISY) Kit.
-DaisyKit Python is the wrapper of DaisyKit SDK, an AI framework focusing on the ease of deployment.
-At present, this package only has prebuilt distribution for Windows - Python 3.
-For other platform, you need to compile from source.
+Daisykit is an easy AI toolkit for software engineers to integrate pretrained AI models and pipelines into their projects.
+You DON'T need to be an AI engineer to build AI software.
+This open source project includes:

+- **Daisykit SDK - C++**, the core of models and algorithms in NCNN deep learning framework.
+- **Daisykit Python** wrapper for easy integration with Python.
+- **Daisykit Android** - Example app demonstrate how to use Daisykit SDK in Android.
 ## How to install ?

 **For Windows:**